derek-zhou/hugo/content/posts/how_to_write_javascript_like_elixir.md

 I have a confession to make: I love the Elixir/Erlang concurrency model so I am biased.
 Recently I need to write a Javascript SPA (simgle page application) so I have to deal with the promise based APIs like [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and 3rd party Web APIs.
 They feel awkward and racy to me; I cannot wrap my head arond all the `.then()...` calls and I was afaid that I would be making more bugs than I could fix.
 I want to use the more familiar and robust [Actor model](https://en.wikipedia.org/wiki/Actor_model), but could I?

-## The Application Architecture ##
+## The Architecture ##

 I break down my Javascript SPA into 3 layers: a frontend layer that handle the presentation layer logic, a backend layer that handles the business logic and a thin middle layer that bridge and decouple the frontend and the backend.
 The frontend is written in [Svelte](https://svelte.dev/), which I am not going to talk about in this article.
 The backend is written in vanilla Javascript without using any framework.
 From the outside, the backend is just a bunch of exported functions so the frontend client can query and manipulate application states.
-Besides function calls, it will also send async notifications to the frontend.
+Besides function calls, it will also send notifications to the frontend.
 The notification part is easy: In elixir I would use [Phoenix.PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) and in Javascript I can just send a [custom event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) to the global `Window` object.

 The backend layer screams [GenServer](https://hexdocs.pm/elixir/GenServer.html#content) to me.